mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/MySQL/index.md

    even from programs installed locally.

    <div class="alert" role="alert">
-   Note: This is an advanced feature not need for local development.
+   Note: This is an advanced feature not needed for local development.
    </div>

     *  **only from this Mac**